cloudogu/integration-tests/README.md

 ```
 sudo ln -s /usr/local/share/chromedriver /usr/bin/chromedriver
 ```
-- Now chromedriver will be found by your system.
+- Now chromedriver will be found on your system.